Preparation for Teacher Certification

-Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six) must earn the Bachelor of Science in Applied Learning and Development in the College of Education and must meet the appropriate state certification requirements.
+Students seeking elementary teacher certification to teach in Texas public schools (early childhood through grade six) must earn the Bachelor of Science in Education in the College of Education and must meet the appropriate state certification requirements.

-Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six), middle school (grades four through eight), secondary (grades six through 12, seven through 12, and eight through 12), or all-level (early childhood through grade 12) must earn a bachelor’s degree in the field they intend to teach and must meet the requirements for teacher certification.
-Students seeking teacher certification for either middle school or secondary math or science must follow the curriculum prescribed by the UTeach-Natural Sciences program.
-Students seeking teacher certification for middle school or secondary in English for language arts, social studies, or languages other than English must follow the curriculum prescribed by the UTeach-Urban Teachers or UTeach-Liberal Arts programs.
-Students seeking teacher certification for all-level in art, music, or theatre arts or secondary in dance must follow curriculum prescribed by the UTeach-Fine Arts program.
+Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six), secondary (grades six through 12, seven through 12, and eight through 12), or all-level (early childhood through grade 12) must earn a bachelor’s degree in the field they intend to teach and must meet the requirements for teacher certification.
+Students seeking teacher certification for secondary math or science must follow the curriculum prescribed by the UTeach-Natural Sciences program.
+Students seeking secondary teacher certification in English language arts and reading, social studies, or languages other than English must follow the curriculum prescribed by the UTeach-Urban Teachers or UTeach-Liberal Arts programs.
+Students seeking all-level teacher certification in art, music, or theatre or secondary teacher certification in dance must follow curriculum prescribed by the UTeach-Fine Arts program.
 Students seeking teacher certification for other areas should consult an advisor in the major department about degree requirements and a teacher certification advisor in the College of Education about certification requirements.

 Secondary and All-Level Teacher Certification

-All teacher certification programs for middle school, secondary, and all-level are based on degrees with academic majors in the student’s chosen teaching field.
-Requirements for students seeking teacher certification for middle school, secondary, and all-level include all courses required for the student’s major in the College of Education, College of Fine Arts, Jackson School of Geosciences, College of Liberal Arts, or the College of Natural Sciences, as well as the preprofessional and professional education courses.
+All secondary and all-level teacher certification programs are based on degrees with academic majors in the student’s chosen teaching field.
+Requirements for students seeking secondary or all-level teacher certification include all courses required for the student’s major in the College of Education, College of Fine Arts, Jackson School of Geosciences, College of Liberal Arts, or the College of Natural Sciences, as well as the preprofessional and professional education courses.

-UTeach-Urban Teachers is a teacher preparation program for students seeking teacher certification for secondary in English or social studies.
+UTeach-Urban Teachers is a teacher preparation program for students seeking secondary teacher certification in English language arts and reading or social studies.
 Information is available on the UTeach-Urban Teachers website and from the College of Education advising office.